Flying a Paraglider on your own.

-After completing one year of learning paragliding with Templepilots I would like to share my thoughts and ideas with all of you with an intention to let you know things and ideas that helped me gain a better insight into this sport and thus keep a steady learning curve while enjoying every moment of it!
+After completing one year of flying a paraglider with Temple Pilots I (Vrun Singh) would like to share my thoughts and ideas with all of you with an intention to let you know things and ideas that helped me gain a better insight into this sport and thus keep a steady learning curve while enjoying every moment of it!

 Starting with the basics: